 - Keep It Flowing!
 Universal Utilities Assessment

-HACLA has also been nominated for a National Award of Excellence for its Resident Student Author Book Publishing Program.
+HACLA was also nominated for a National Award of Excellence for its Resident Student Author Book Publishing Program.
 NAHRO’s Awards of Excellence is given to “recognize outstanding innovation and achievement in housing and community development programs throughout the country.”

 For program details, please see "Program Summaries" file under Attachments below.